Laxmibai Nagar railway station

-The railway station of Lakshmi Bai Nagar is located on broad-gauge line.
-Its route is connected with to the north west, to the south, Dewas Junction to the north.
+The railway station of Laxmibai Nagar is located on broad-gauge line.
+Its route is connected with to the north west, Dewas Junction to the north, and to the south.
 It is connected to Bhopal, Ujjain, Gwalior, Jaipur, Jabalpur, Katni, Khandwa, Ratlam and Bina within the state and almost every other state of India.
-The Indore Rail Yard is also located Lakshmi Bai Nagar.
+The Indore Rail Yard is also located Laxmibai Nagar.

 Development

 From February 2023, the station is being re-developed as a secondary station to decrease the growing load on Indore Junction.
 Along with increasing the elevation of current platforms, two new platforms and a station building is in progress at various stages.
-All these efforts are being made towards making it a terminal station.
+All these efforts are being made towards making it a major station.

 Major trains

 The trains having stoppage at the station are listed as follows: